pinkpixel-dev/taskflow-mcp/OVERVIEW.md

 2. **MCP Server Integration**: Uses the `@modelcontextprotocol/sdk` to expose functionality as tools that can be called by AI assistants.

-3. **Data Persistence**: Tasks and requests are stored in a JSON file (default: `~/Documents/tasks.json`), which can be configured via an environment variable.
+3. **Data Persistence**: Tasks and requests are stored in JSON or YAML format (default: `~/Documents/tasks.json`), with automatic format detection based on file extension and configurable via environment variable.

 4. **Tool Definitions**: A set of tools that AI assistants can call to interact with the task manager.